markszulc/securbank-program-core/README.md

 # SecurBank example foundation code for AEM Cloud Service full stack deployments

+## Key notes

+There is no front end code or content in this project.
+Use Quick Site Creation, or Edge Delivery Services for Front End.

 ## Created with AEM Maven Archetype

     mvn -B org.apache.maven.plugins:maven-archetype-plugin:3.2.1:generate \